Consensys/doc.ethsigner/docs/Reference/Multikey-Parameters.md

 # Multikey Parameters

 Create a TOML configuration file for each key that signs transactions.
-Keys can be stored in a V3 keystore file, Hashicorp Vault, and Azure Key Vault.
+Keys can be stored in a V3 keystore file, Hashicorp Vault, or Azure Key Vault.

 The filename must be formatted as `[<prefix>]<accountAddress>.toml` and must be located in the directory specified using the [`multikey-signer --directory`](../CLI/CLI-Syntax#multikey-options) command line option.